 Generally, the process of establishing binding expenditure frameworks for the State budget and State funds has several steps.
 First, the Act establishes the minimum allowed structural balance of the general government sector, 1 since the expenditure frameworks are established and derived via balance items rather than expenditure items.
-2 The minimum amount of structural balance is obtained by adding possible expenditure due to correction mechanism based on Article 10(3) and the application of escape clauses according to Article 10(4) of the Act to the expected 3medium-term budgetary objective.
-From this balance, the prediction of structural balances of other components 4 of the general government sector is deducted.
+2 The minimum amount of structural balance is obtained by adding possible expenditure due to correction mechanism based on Article 10(3) and the application of escape clauses according to Article 10(4) of the Act to the value of the general government sector structural balance set by the law.
+In the case that the law does not explicitly set the value of the general government structural balance for the given year, the expected medium-term budgetary objective3 will be used.
+From thus calculated balance, the prediction of structural balances of other components of the general government sector is deducted.
 In particular, the forecast of the fiscal development of local governments and health insurance companies is crucial.
 A number of other units of the general government sector have either balanced budget by law or, on average, normally have zero or very small balance.
 This leaves only the structural balance of the State budget and State funds.

 Since the State budget and State funds have an overall rather than structural approach to preparing budget revenues and expenditures, which is, moreover, expressed in cash rather than in accrual terms, the following steps focus on adjustments in these respects.
-In order to derive the overall balance, the cyclical component of State budget and State funds revenues and the balance of one-off and other temporary measures for these levels of public budgets are added to the structural balance of the State budget and State funds in the accrual methodology.
+In order to derive the overall balance, the cyclical component of State budget and State funds revenues and the balance of one-off and other temporary measures for these units of public budgets are added to the structural balance of the State budget and State funds in the accrual methodology.
 The total balance of the State budget and State funds in the accrual methodology is then converted into the cash-flow methodology, and this is carried in a manner reverse to the manner in which accrual data from cash balances are compiled for the purposes of the European System of National and Regional Accounts.